miso-lims/walkthroughs/README.md

   * `platform`: the name of the platform of the selected sequencer
   * `seq_params`: the name of a sequencing parameters value associated with the selected sequencer
-  * `admin`: the MISO administrator at your site.
+  * `miso_admin`: the MISO administrator at your site.
 Could be a team or an individual.
-  * `admin-contact`: the preferred way to contact the MISO administrator at your site.
+  * `miso_admin_contact`: the preferred way to contact the MISO administrator at your site.

 Finally, deploy the tutorial to
 [GitHub Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/)